akvorado/akvorado/docs/configuration.md

   be equal or smaller to the same setting in the broker configuration)
 - `compression-codec` defines the compression codec to use to compress messages (`none`, `gzip`, `snappy`, `lz4` and `zstd`)
+- `queue-size` defines the size of the internal queues to send messages to Kafka.
+Increasing this value will improve performance, at the cost of losing messages in case of problems.

 The topic name is suffixed by the version of the schema.
 For example, if the configured topic is `flows` and the current schema version is